sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-adsbhub.md

 ### Obtaining an ADSBHub Station Key

 First-time users should obtain a ADSBHub Station dynamic IP key.
-Follow the directions for steps 1 and 2 at [ADSBHub how to feed](https://www.adsbhub.org/howtofeed.php), ensuring your station is set up as a client and the data protocol set as "SBS".
+Follow the directions for steps 1 and 2 at [ADSBHub how to feed](https://www.adsbhub.org/howtofeed.php), ensuring your station is set up as a client and the data protocol set as "SBS" (see below.)

 Existing users should sign in to their ADSBHub account, go to their "Settings" page, click on their station \(in the bar at the top of the settings table\) and retrieve their station key.